0xwink/doc-winkalc/src/parse.md

 stably supported.
 If an input breaks one of them, for example missing paratheses, it would perhaps still get recognised, but the correctness is not guaranteed.

-An universal fact is that whitespaces don't affect parsing, since all ascii-spaces are dropped during pre-processing. e.g. `5x + 6` = `5x+6`, `5 / 7` = `5/7`.
+A universal fact is that whitespaces don't affect parsing, since all ascii-spaces are dropped during pre-processing. e.g. `5x + 6` = `5x+6`, `5 / 7` = `5/7`.

 ## Integers `Z`